ThePowerOfSwift/ocrengine/README.md

 mvn install

-and the application will be started in default of 4565 port.
+and the application will be started in 4565 port.